cfobel/vectorize_test/README.md

 To compile, install the Intel compiler and run the following command from within `vectorize_test/exts/lib`:

-    icc -o libtest_func_cilk.so -c -O2 -shared -static-intel -fPIC -fPIC test_func-cilkplus.cpp
+    icc -o test_func_cilk.o -c -O2 -static-intel -fPIC -fPIC test_func-cilkplus.cpp -static-intel -static-libgcc -static-libstdc++

+# Fortran example #

+This example shows the use of Fortran code to calculate the square-root of an array of `float` values.
+The subroutine is exposed as a function callable by C code using Fortran's `bind(c)` support.

+To compile, install the Intel compiler and run the following command from within `vectorize_test/exts/lib`:

+    ifort -O2 -nofor-main test_func-fortran-c-binding.f -o test_func_ifort.o -shared -static-intel -static-libgcc -static-libstdc++

+# Cython Extension #

+To use the compiled Cilk Plus and Fortran examples, compile the Cython extension which provides Python wrappers around the corresponding functions.

-Then, run the following from the project root (the same directory as this file):
+To compile the Cython extension, run the following from the project root (the same directory as this file):

     python setup.py build_ext --inplace